Carl Blaurock: Legacy

 To honor Blaurock's legacy of climbing, the U.S. Department of the Interior named a 13,616-foot peak Mount Blaurock on July 11, 2004.

 Personal life

+During World War I, Carl served as a balloon observer in the signal corps.

 In 1925, he met Louise Forsyth while on a Colorado Mountain Club outing.
 They were married soon after and their marriage lasted until her death, 65 years later.

+In 1942, a federal grand jury indicted Carl for tax evasion, alleging that he failed to report income on which $2,375 was due in federal income taxes between 1935 and 1939 and neglected to report a gross income of $354,156 for that period of time.
+Carl pled guilty and was sentenced to five months in county jail, in addition to paying the tax due and added penalties of about $2,000.